slevey087/nashJS/docs/components/playables/turn.md

 t1.play();
 ```

-(If you really prefer outcome mode but you are only using `Choice`s, you can set `forceOutcomeMode` to true when you create the `Turn`)
+(If you really prefer outcome mode but you are only using `Choice`s, you can set `forceOutcomeMode` to true when you create the `Turn`.)